LiorKogan/V1/README.md

 - Each element has a set of _features_ (_characteristics_).
 Each feature has a name (e.g., _birth date_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action) and a value, for example, _weight_= 450.
 For each element, the feature names are pairwise distinct.

 - Each element has a single _type_.
 A property graph is a _heterogeneous graph_; it may contain entities of multiple types (_multi-modal graph_), relationships of multiple types (_multi-relational graph_), and, optionally, actions of multiple types.
-Elements may have multiple features (_multi-featured graph_).
+Elements may have multiple features (_multifeatured graph_).

   Entities of the same type are _semantically homogeneous_.
 The same is true also for relationships and for actions.
 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
 Many times types are assigned in accordance with the following guidelines:
   - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.